Voultapher/Presentations/MeetingC++Jan2017_delegates/present.md

 - Let's create one implementation per use case. >>
 - pure, only works with pure functions. >>
 - inplace_triv stores the closure inplace,
-only works with trivailly constructable and destructable types. >>
+only works with trivially constructable and destructable types. >>
 - inplace stores the closure inplace.
 - dynamic stores the closure on the heap.
-- More on why we should make that seperation, later. >>
+- More on why we should make that separation, later. >>
 ---
 ```cpp
 ~inplace()